Privacy policy

 - BING – https://advertise.bingads.microsoft.com/en-us/resources/policies/personalized-ads

-Additionally, you may opt out of some of these services through the Digital Advertising Alliance's opt-out portal: http://optout.aboutads.info/.
+In addition, you can deactivate some of these services through the Digital Advertising Alliance's opt-out portal: http://optout.aboutads.info/.

 DO NOT TRACK

-Please note that we do not change our website's data collection and use practices when we receive a "Do Not Track" signal from your browser.
+We would like to inform you that we do not change the data collection and usage procedures of our website when we receive a "Do Not Track" signal from your browser.

 YOUR RIGHTS

-If you are a European resident, you have the right to access the personal information we hold about you and to request that it be corrected, updated or deleted.
-If you wish to exercise this right, please contact us using the details below.
+If you are based in Europe, you have the right to access the personal data we hold about you and to request its correction, updating, or deletion.
+If you wish to exercise this right, please contact us using the contact details below.

-If you place an order through the Site, we will retain your order information for our records unless you ask us to erase that information.
+When you place an order through the website, we will keep your order information for our records unless you request us to delete this data.

-When you visit websites today, certain information is automatically created and stored, including on this website.
+When you visit websites nowadays, certain information is automatically generated and stored, as is the case on this website.

-If you visit our website as you are right now, our web server (computer on which this website is stored) automatically saves data such as
+When you visit our website as you are doing right now, our web server (computer where this website is stored) automatically stores data such as

 - Browser and browser version